opentensor/developer-docs/docs/sdk/env-vars.md

 ### `FAST_BLOCKS`

-If set to `"1"`, use a fast-block chain (0.25 seconds per block) for e2e testing.
+If set to `"1"`, use a fast-block chain (0.25 seconds per block) for e2e testing.<br/>
 Default: 0

 ### `USE_DOCKER`

-If set to `"1"`, use the Docker-based LocalNet image for launching e2e tests.
+If set to `"1"`, use the Docker-based LocalNet image for launching e2e tests.<br/>
 Default: 0

 ### `LOCALNET_SH_PATH`

-Full path to the `scripts/localnet.sh` file in the cloned `Subtensor` repository used to launch the local chain (including for e2e tests if the Docker image is not used).
+Full path to the `scripts/localnet.sh` file in the cloned `Subtensor` repository used to launch the local chain (including for e2e tests if the Docker image is not used).<br/>
 Default: `./scripts/localnet.sh`